 Journey to New Spain as it once was

-Mission Concepción, dedicated in 1755, is the only mission church in the western Hemisphere that has not sustained major damage to its walls and roofs that had to be restored or repaired.
+Mission Concepción, dedicated in 1755, is the only mission church in the Western Hemisphere that has not sustained major damage to its walls and roof.
 Visitors are amazed by the solar geometry and interior acoustics.
 A barrel-vaulted masonry roof and 44-foot high dome dominate the interior of the church, and the impressive carved stone portal and symmetrical twin bell towers outside are prime examples of the more austere late-Baroque style of New Spain.

 A double solar illumination in the Mission Concepción church takes place in August, on the feast day of the Assumption of the Blessed Virgin Mary.
-Evening light beams through a window slowly moving to the face of Mary in a painting hanging behind the alter.
-At the same time, a beam of light shines through the dome, illuminating the center of the cross-shaped floor in the sanctuary.
+The setting sun shines through the west dome window, illuminating the Virgin Mary's face in a painting located over the altar.
+At the same time, a second shaft of light streams through the west wall's round window, crossing on the floor beneath the dome, and continues towards the east wall of the sanctuary.

 While mere fragments of the original perimeter walls are buried, it is easy to understand the society that thrived within them.
 The prominent and well-preserved church, a living link to the past, takes you on a journey back in time.